Viewly/token-contracts/README.md

 For this reason, we will set up an official faucet, and fairly distribute a portion of the tokens that are held back, to the content creators and their fans, once our chain launches.

-## Code is law
-We believe that the crowdsale contract should be immutable.
-In our view, changing the terms of the crowdsale or the behaviour of the crowdsale contract after the crowdsale has started is shady, if not outright fraudulent.

-### No backdoors
-Furthermore, this contract is *non upgradable*, and it provides no capability to *mint* new tokens, or *burn* people's tokens.
-We believe that such features leave the door open for abuse, and decrease the trustworthiness of the token.

 ## Fair and Predictable Reserves Allocation
 As an example, lets look at BAT's sale contract.
 In BAT's case, the reserved tokens are allocated before the sale.